Felix Randal

 Yet was that God’s plan?

 This is an interesting question and an interesting part of the poem — a question and idea about which I’ve thought a great deal.
-It is difficult to answer for sure: because prior to Hopkins ever coming to administer to Felix a “heavenlier heart” had decided Felix’s path “Months earlier” than the time at which Hopkins “had our sweet reprieve and ransom tendered to him.”
+It’s difficult to answer for sure: because prior to Hopkins ever coming to administer to Felix a “heavenlier heart” had decided Felix’s path “Months earlier” than the time at which Hopkins “had our sweet reprieve and ransom tendered to him.”

 Had Felix already begun thinking of God and praying, going to church, perhaps, where Hopkins gave mass, several months before he was sick?
 This is also a possible and legitimate interpretation.